 The Veterans First staff provides case management services aimed at housing stability.
 These services may include assistance with locating and moving into a permanent housing unit, connecting with benefits, employment assistance, connecting with medical and mental health care, budgeting, and other needs identified during intake.

 Veterans First has an outstanding success rate.
-In 2017, we served 602 households, with 87% of them finding stable housing.
-Since its inception, the program has graduated 1,878 people—veterans and their family members.
-92% have moved into permanent housing.
+In 2022, the program served 739 veterans via Veterans First and associated programs, with 87% of them finding stable housing.
+Since its inception, the program has graduated 3,944 people—veterans and their family members.
+91% have moved into permanent housing.

 How we Achieve Successful Results

 Veterans First applies a holistic, individualized method of building and supporting the self-respect, confidence, and dignity of each veteran and veteran family we serve.
 The program focuses on achieving housing stability within 90-days through innovative, person-centered case management.

 To participate in the Veterans First program you must be a single Veteran or a household that includes a Veteran who has served on active duty in the military, naval, or air service* and:

 - Not have been given a dishonorable discharge

 - Have an income below the 50% median income for their area